coffee19850519/single_cell_spatial_image/README.md

 *	The folder 'RGB_images' contains generated RGB images of tissue architectures of all input 10x data from different embedding parameters.
 *	The file 'epoch_50.pth' is the customized model.

-This Demo takes about 3 hours to generate the model on the machine with 11G VRAM GPU.
+This demo takes about 3 hours to generate the model on the machine with 11G VRAM GPU.

 ### Function 5: segment histological images
 ```RESEPT``` allows to segment a histological image according to predicted tissue architectures.
 It may help pathologists to focus on specific functional zonation.
 Run the following command line to predict tissue architectures with top-5 Moran's I and segment the histological image accordingly.
 For demonstration, please download the example data from [here](https://bmbl.bmi.osumc.edu/downloadFiles/GitHub_files/cancer.zip) and the pre-trained model from [here](https://bmbl.bmi.osumc.edu/downloadFiles/GitHub_files/model_cancer.zip).
 Then put unzip folders 'cancer' and 'model_cancer' in the source code folder.